mdbloice/Labeller/README.md

 Currently, the only user definable parameters is the list of class names.
 This will change as the application develops.

 ### Flask Options
 _Labeller_ uses Flask as its web development framework.
 You can pass arguments to Flask as normal when invoking `python -m flask run`, or through environment variables.
-For example development mode can be enabled by setting an environment variable as follows `export FLASK_ENV=development` in Linux (in Windows use `set`).
+For example development mode can be enabled by setting an environment variable, e.g: `export FLASK_ENV=development` in Linux (in Windows use `set`).

 ## Requirements